nwthomas/gitops/SETUP.md

 Instead, let's move to using `metallb` as our load balancer for the cluster.
 [Documentation](https://metallb.io/?ref=rpi4cluster.com)

-Run these commands to install it:
+Run these commands on your control node to install it:

 ```bash
 # First add metallb repository to your helm